-‘Wellness’ Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story
+Infamous Blogger Belle Gibson Facing Huge Fines For Fake Cancer Story

 When pressed to show medical records proving her cancer diagnosis, Gibson refused.

-In May 2015, amid mounting pressure against her over her cancer story, Belle Gibson admitted n an exclusive interview with The Australian Women’s Weekly magazine that her cancer diagnosis was fake.
+In May, 2015, amid mounting pressure against her over her cancer story, Belle Gibson admitted in an exclusive interview with the Australian Women’s Weekly magazine that her cancer diagnosis was fake.

 “No, none if it’s true,” she responded when asked if she has ever had cancer.